RainingComputers/Flowmium/CONTRIBUTING.md

 # Running tests

-## Running integration test for python framework and executor from source
+## Running integration test for python framework and executor from source (Linux)

-These instructions will allow you to run an example python flow (`tests/example_flow.py`) all from local source without pulling from upstream (including the executor) if you are on Linux.
+These instructions will allow you to run an example python flow (`framework/tests/example_flow.py`) all from local source without pulling from upstream (including the executor).
-If you are on MacOS or Windows, only the init container will be pulled from upstream, but rest will still run from source.
 Use this to validate your changes.
 Instructions assume you are at the root of the repo.